 SACSCOC approved use of USF Health in South Tampa building at 560 Channelside Drive as an instructional site for the Morsani College of Medicine.

 October 3, 2019

 SACSCOC acknowledged receipt of letter to President Belle Wheelan by the President and the Regional Chancellors indicating their interest in merging/consolidating.

 June 12, 2020

 SACSCOC's Board of Trustees approved the consolidation plan described in the substantive change prospectus and authorized a Substantive Change Committee visit.

 July 1, 2020

-The University of South Florida begins operating as a single, consolidated institution with four campuses: the main campus in Tampa, branch campuses in St. Petersburg and Sarasota-Manatee, and the instructional site for the Morsani College of Medicine at 560 Channelside Drive in downtown Tampa.
+The University of South Florida began operating as a single, consolidated institution with three campuses: the main campus in Tampa and branch campuses in St. Petersburg and Sarasota-Manatee.

 The SACSCOC Substantive Change Committee conducted virtual site visits to the main campus in Tampa and the branch campuses in St. Petersburg and Sarasota-Manatee using this form as a template for its report to the SACSCOC Board of Trustees summarizing whether the single, consolidated USF is in compliance with SACSCOC requirements.
 This is the part of the consolidation process that most closely resembles a reaffirmation of accreditation.